seyahdoo/laps/README.md

 - You can delete a connection if you click the input slot or the target slot of that connection.

 # What To Do Next
-- join our discord server
+- Clone the project and open up the test scenes to have a look.
-- help development by contacting seyahdoo (you can do it through discord)
+- Join our discord server.
-- wish me luck i guess.
+- Send up any sort of problem you are having through github issues.

 [![][discord]][discordlink]